ec-europa/europa-component-library/README.md

 - documentation: what the component is intended for and recommendations regarding its usage
 - demo: visual representation of the component
-- code: technologically agnostic HTML/CSS code for implementation
+- code: technologically agnostic HTML/CSS code and twig implementation

 ## Requirements